-Tuition and Eligible/Ineligible Expenses
+Tuition and Eligible Expenses

 The National Health Service Corps Scholarship Program will pay tuition and eligible fees directly to the educational institution.
 The educational institution must submit an invoice to the National Health Service Corps Scholarship Program for payment of tuition and eligible fees for each term.
-Any eligible fees on the invoice that are included in other reasonable costs (discussed below) will not be approved for payment to the educational institution and will be paid directly to the scholar.
+Any eligible fees on the invoice that are included in other reasonable costs (discussed in the sections that follow) will not be approved for payment to the educational institution and will be paid directly to the scholar.